centrifuge/documentation/docs/use/pop/index.md

 <details>
  <summary>How long does the POP process take to launch a pool on average?</summary>

-* The POP process typically spans from 1.5 to 3 months, starting from the submission of the POP to the launch of the pool.
-The minimum duration of the process of 1.5 Months after POP submission consists of a two-week community review/comment period of the POP, followed by a two-week assessment by the Centrifuge Credit Group, and concluding with an on-chain vote lasting two weeks to create the pool, if passed.
+* The POP process typically spans from 2 weeks to 3 months, starting from the submission of the POP until the on-chain vote ends.

 * It's important to note that the overall timeline can vary widely based on multiple factors, including but not limited to, the duration of community dialogue, the time taken by the Centrifuge Credit Group to complete their assessment, the responsiveness of the POP applicant to inquiries from interested parties, and the time needed by the applicant to secure funds for pool launch.
 </details>